 To clarify their response for those of you unfamiliar with the terms above, it appears that they have tested their manufacturing lines (equipment) for gluten after cleaning it well.
 It does concern me, however, that they used the words “no real issues”.
 Perhaps it showed some gluten, but not over the 20 ppm, which is the allowable amount.
 They do manufacturer products that contains gluten, thus the purpose for cleaning the equipment.

-I know one person who uses whole psyllium husk (not the powder form) for bread baking and swears by it promoting regularity as she was having a problems with the gums.
-She uses Yerba Prima whole husk phyllium, and she has celiac disease (gluten intolerant, to say the least).
+I know of one person who uses whole psyllium husk (not the powder form) for bread baking and swears by it promoting regularity as she was having a problems with the gums.
+She uses Yerba Prima whole husk psyllium, and she has celiac disease (gluten intolerant, to say the least).
 She uses up to 3 tablespoons, or as needed, mixed with hot water, allows it to rest for 2 – 3 hours and it forms a thick gel.
-She adds this mixture to her bread, just as you would use flaxseed gel (hot water and ground flaxseed).
+She adds this mixture to her bread dough, just as you would use flaxseed gel (hot water and ground flaxseed).
 I just emailed Yerba Prima to find out how their brand is manufactured and will update you here.
 [I never received a reply.]
-It can be purchased through Vitacost or via my Amazon store, Carla’s Gluten Free Store.
+It can be purchased through Vitacost or via Amazon.
 By the way, on the label it reads “Colon Cleanser”.
-Not great sounding, but if it works…! – and does not change the flavor of your bread at all, and you have no digestive issues, then it’s a good thing to use.
+Not great sounding, but if it works, does not change the flavor of your bread at all, and you have no digestive issues, then it’s a good thing to use.

 Check out all of the Gluten Free Bread Recipes!